 School Governors Reflection Resource

 We were delighted to assist with this work which draws on research conducted by Dr Nigel Newton (WISERD, Cardiff University).
-This new resource aims to support knowledge transfer among school governors, facilitating the sharing of good practice and allowing governors’ perspectives to be heard.
+This resource aims to support knowledge transfer among school governors, facilitating the sharing of good practice and allowing governors’ perspectives to be heard.
 This is a unique resource for governors that can be used in several ways – individual governor reflection, discussion at governing body sessions, group exercises within governor training and so on.
 Do have a read of the reflections and let us know what you think.
 You might even like to submit your own case study!

 Introduction